Kesraath/BellabeatFitnessProject/README.md

 "dailySteps_merged.csv" contains the daily amount of steps and the day the activity was logged by a user (data also found in "dailyActicity_merged.csv")

+All files used and displayed can be found here: [Project Files](https://github.com/Kesraath/BellabeatFitnessProject/tree/BellabeatProjectFiles)
 ### Tools

 - Google Sheets - Used to link to bigquery